PolyakovIlya/test-frontend/README.md

     * User can edit any paragraph and automatically create suggestion<br>
     * User can cancel paragraph editing<br>
     * User can use pagination for articles<br>
+    * While data is fetching user see animated loader<br>

 #### For editor